samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-Low_Volume.md

 > Your race-specific effort grows a little more specific by pushing you above
 > your FTP for much of the 30-minute effort sandwiched within this 45-minute
 > bike workout.
 Then, you'll firm up your transition skills even further before
-> taking off on another short10-minute transition run at an Easy-Moderate, RPE6
+> taking off on another short 10-minute transition run at an Easy-Moderate, RPE6
 > pace.
 Don't worry about running fast (yet), just try to run well with some
 > heavy fatigue in your legs.